Amagasaki derailment: Aftermath

 On 8 July 2009, JR West president Masao Yamazaki was charged with professional negligence resulting in deaths and injuries, as he was in charge of safety measures in 1996 when the company rebuilt railway tracks to sharpen the curve at the accident's site.
 Prosecutors said that he failed to put in an Automatic Train Stop system, which could have halted the train.
 On the same day, Yamazaki announced that he would resign "so the company can operate normally", but would remain as a member of the company's board.
 On 11 January 2012, Yamazaki was found not guilty by judge Makoto Okada of the Kobe District Court, saying the accident was not sufficiently predictable to merit a finding of guilt.
 The court, however, criticized JR West for faulty risk assessment of the curve where the accident happened.

 In 2017, the building hit by the train was demolished.
 In 2018, a memorial facility and monument were built at the accident site by JR West.
 Part of the condominium building was preserved and the location was covered with a roof.

-In February 2023, JR West began to construct a new facility at a training center in Suita to display some of the train cars involved in the accident and the belongings of the dead.
-Completion is slated for around December 2025.
+In February 2023, JR West began construction of a new memorial facility adjacent to their employee training center in Suita, Osaka Prefecture, to display the train cars involved in the accident and victims' belongings, with an estimated completion date of December 2025.
+The facility was completed on 12 December 2025.
+On 17 December 2025, JR West invited members of the media to tour the completed 3,900 m2 facility, which houses the entire seven-car accident train on the ground floor and the victims' belongings on the basement level.
+The facility will not be open to the public.

-As of 2025, the report for this incident still takes a prominent place on JR West's Japanese homepage.
-A translation of the accompanying text reads "We will never forget the Fukuchiyama Line train accident that we caused on April 25, 2005.
-We will continue to put safety first and build a railway that is safe and reliable."
+As of 2026, the report for this incident still takes a prominent place on JR West's Japanese homepage.
+A translation of the accompanying text reads, "We will never forget the Fukuchiyama Line train accident that occurred on April 25, 2005.
+We will continue to prioritize safety and build a railway that you can trust and rely on."
+A statement from Shoji Kurasaka, President of JR West is also on the site, It offers JR West's sincere apologies to the families of the victims, vowing to continue working to improve safety and ensuring such an accident will never happen again.